ulalume/megatoy/docs/BUILD_LINUX.md

-# Megatoy Linux Install Guide
+# megatoy Linux Install Guide

-This document covers how to build Megatoy on Linux (tested with Ubuntu/Debian) and enable realtime audio drivers.
+This document covers how to build megatoy on Linux (tested with Ubuntu/Debian) and enable realtime audio drivers.
 If you build without PulseAudio/ALSA support you will only get the WaveWrite backend, which produces no live audio or waveform updates.

 ## Display Server Support

-Megatoy uses SDL3 which supports both **Wayland** and **X11** display servers through the same binary:
+megatoy uses SDL3 which supports both **Wayland** and **X11** display servers through the same binary:

 - **Wayland systems**: SDL3 selects the native Wayland backend when available and falls back to XWayland if needed
 - **X11 systems**: SDL3 uses the X11 driver directly